Chapter 1 - Never Judge a Book By its Cover

 “He’s not that bad,” Rose laughed.
 “You know I’m glad you all are here.”

-The girls brought coffee out into the formal living room to find the group of men and boys talking baseball while Antonio and Tomo dished out platefuls of peach cobbler.
+The girls brought coffee out into the formal living room to find the group talking baseball while Antonio and Tomo dished out peach cobbler.

 “Well, I was only four years old when the Cubbies won the 1908 pennant,” Antonio was saying to the boys.
 “But my father took our whole family to the last game against the giants.
 It was something else, seeing the pitcher, three-finger Mordecai Brown, win the game like he did.”

-“He had only three fingers?”
-Collin said, incredulous.
 “A pitcher with only three fingers?”
+Collin was incredulous.

 “It was just amazing,” said Tomo.
 “Your father and I used to try to pretend we were Brown and Johnny Kling when we played baseball.”